iLert/docs/integrations/zendesk.md

 ## FAQ <a id="faq"></a>

-**Are tickets updated in Zendesk if the incident is updated in iLert?**
+**Are tickets updated in Zendesk if the alert is updated in iLert?**

-Yes, status updates to iLert Incidents are reflected in the title of the Zendesk ticket, e.g. `RESOLVED` host compute.infra is `DOWN`.
+Yes, status updates to iLert Alerts are reflected in the title of the Zendesk ticket, e.g. `RESOLVED` host compute.infra is `DOWN`.

 **Can I choose which updates to publish to a ticket in Zendesk?**